• Skip to primary navigation

 • Mac

-In a typical Home or Office Network, the IP Address of all devices that are connected to the network is assigned by the Modem/Router, which too has its own unique IP Address.
+In a typical Home or Office Network, the IP Address of your Mac and other connected devices is assigned by the Modem/Router, which too has its own unique IP Address.

 The IP Address of MacBook as assigned by the Router is known as its Private IP Address and this can only be seen by other devices within the same Network and not by others on the internet.

-The easiest way to find the IP Address of a MacBook is to open System Preferences and view the Network screen.
+An easy way to find the IP Address of a MacBook is by opening System Preferences and navigating to Network settings screen.

 1. Click on the Apple Logo in top-menu bar and select System Preferences in the drop-down menu.